 - The Verse is written in a light but intent hand that riffs around traditional pentameter.
-While based in serious studies of the jazzy, soundful, antithetical iambs of Shakespeare... in the "mighty line" of Marlowe... and not least, in the flights of fancy from classical alexandrines in Rostand (Cyrano)... this verse is intended to have its Own high style and surging throughline, like a tall ship in the tides. - For the sake of veracity and authenticity, "quoted text" is included as language that's word for word from the time of the events themselves; mostly these come from narrative reports, including quotes from court proceedings, eyewitness accounts, journals, etc. - Near every word a pirate said (or is Said to have said) that's been recorded is included in that pirate's lines.
-There are a great many direct and paraphrased pirate quotes in this pley; sometimes they are found as standalone lines to be cast away, but more often they are Centerpieced text. - Rhymes often involve a point o convincin', an not least convincin' those who say 'em. - Blank beats are t' be honored as seen fit fer Dramatic purposes, as are extra beats (12 beat lines), and shared/split lines.
+While based in serious studies of the jazzy, soundful, antithetical iambs of Shakespeare... in the "mighty line" of Marlowe... and not least, in the flights of fancy from classical alexandrines in Rostand (Cyrano)... this verse is intended to have its Own high style and surging throughline, like a tall ship in the tides. - For the sake of veracity and authenticity, "quoted text" is included as language that's word for word from the time of the events themselves; mostly these come from narrative reports, including quotes from court proceedings, eyewitness accounts, journals, etc.

+- Near every word a pirate said (or is Said to have said) that's been recorded is included in that pirate's lines.
+There are a great many direct and paraphrased pirate quotes in this pley; often they ar Centerpieced text. - Rhymes often involve a point o convincin', an not least convincin' those who say 'em. - Blank beats are t' be honored as seen fit fer Dramatic purposes, as are extra beats (12 beat lines), and shared/split lines.
 These are all meant to serve, rhythmically and emotionally, the telling of these character-driven events.
-Keep ar watchword in mind: lean forward lively, and mean it naturally. - Capitalized Words should almost always receive a stress; and aside from indicating stress, capitalizations may also be: Honoring Intangible Nouns that were often capitalized at the time (like Principle, Honor, Dignity); pointing out an Irony; visualizing Mirrored language (or, a Call and Response); and of course, they may indicate sheer Importance.
+Keep ar watchword in mind: lean forward lively, and mean it naturally. - Capitalized Words should almost always receive a stress; aside from indicating stress, capitalizations may also be: Honoring Intangible Nouns that were often capitalized at the time (like Principle, Honor, Dignity); pointing out an Irony; visualizing Mirrored language (or, a Call and Response); and of course, they may indicate sheer Importance.